Justin-Geisen/Automation-of-Wii-Play-Target-Identification-Through-OpenCV-Using-Robot-Arm/Tasks.md

     Issues:
       1. AI will be difficult and long
       2. never actually played so we cannot guarantee anything (we only watched gamemplay)

+6/15/23
+  1. Layed out plan to work on wii controller
+  2. AI HDMI in